 And Sontag speaking of intelligence as taste in ideas is so surprising because our notion of subjectivity is severed from what we consider intelligence.
 As, say, merely intelligence quotient or merely above average memory.
 Artists are more intelligent than most, in their own way.
 Our Homo Sapiens ancestors who felt every part of their environment and personified nature with Gods or spirits are, in many ways, more intelligent than us worker moderns.
 Worker moderns outsource intelligence to information systems; our ancestors may even have had larger brains than us, Yuval Harari says in his books Sapiens.
 And we, some of us, sadly must have unique sensory experience through screens, and caring intimacy through screens.
 As philosopher Alan Watts said, you would think with all this progress and civilisation you would see us all playing music, feasting and have orgies—having a good time since we have the material abundance for it; but instead, we work 9 to 5 to watch the high life of others on television.
 Characters who much of the time do a lot of music playing, feasting and near-orgies on screen.

 Watching the multisensory caring intimacy of Goodnight Moon shows an intimacy lack that need be met, watching Gentle Whisperer give a gentle haircut shows a desire to relinquish responsibility and be cared for by an authority rather than the self-reliant individuals we are told time again to be.
 The admiration and nastiness of the comments shows that despite the declaration of tolerance and embrace of diversity we are nastily prejudiced against the different and nonconventional (try to perform Tai Chi alone in a city square and you will re-realise: I’ve done it) even if in doing we miss the merits of what we disparage because of mere prejudice.
 And there are hundreds of thousands who have openly enjoyed “auditory stimulation”.
-ASMR and synesthesia are not that abnormal a psychology symptom, but more normal than the limitation instituted by our (cultural) way of life allows: what Sontag names the “urban assault” upon the senses and the numbing of sensibility.
-As she says, in Against Interpretation, with the knowledge we have lost feeling and sensibility, paying the price of filling our heads with ideas instead of filling our time with small pleasures.
+ASMR and synaesthesia are not that abnormal a psychology symptom, but more normal than the limitation instituted by our way of life allows: what Sontag names the “urban assault” upon the senses and the numbing of sensibility.
+As she says, in Against Interpretation, with the new knowledge we have lost the old feeling, the old sensibility, paying the price of filling our heads with ideas instead of filling our time with small embodied pleasures.